Robbertdk/wordpress-ajax-filter-posts/README.md

 ## Overwriting template files

 To easily overwrite template files you can copy one or more of the files in the templates folder to your own theme.
 Create a folder `ajax-filter-posts` in the root of your theme directory and copy the files in that newly created folder.
 Keep in mind that you have to keep the folder structure intact.
-For example: If I want a custom version of the loop, I copy the file `loop.php` to my theme in the folder `ajax-filter-posts/partials`.
+For example: If you want a custom version of `loop.php`, you copy the file to `<<your-public-folder>>/wp-content/themes/<<your-theme>>/ajax-filter-posts/partials`.

 ## Motivation